Tokarsky98/PlaywrightMT/README.md

 I would say that 60% of my time was taken by creating and maintaining the E2E tests.
 The rest of the time was devoted to other activities: creating test scenarios, verifying of requirements (QA), manual testing, reporting bugs, creating subtasks in Jira etc.

 I hope that checking the code and proposed solutions will be easy and pleasant.
-I appreciate every feedback and that you for yout time!
+I appreciate every feedback and thank you for your time!

 ## Table of contents